tina-friedrich/arc-user-guide/docs/source/arc-copying-data.rst

 To start a smbclient session, type

-``smbclient -U connect.ox.ac.uk\\$USER //connect.ox.ac.uk/RFS``
+``smbclient -U ox.ac.uk\\$USER //connect.ox.ac.uk/RFS``

-and enter your connect password.
+and enter your password.
 This will start a session.
 Within smbclient, the 'help' command will give you the list of commands, and help with commands:

 .. image:: images/smbcli_2.png
     :width: 800